-Thank you, Meg Baker 3077 Valencia Ln E Palm Harbor, FL 34684 stephanie lewis <stephanie.lewis.26311322@p2a.co>
+Thank you, Meg Baker 3077 Valencia Ln E Palm Harbor, FL 34684

+Stephen Brace < Stephen.Brace.15577753@p2a.co>

 Time and time again, Florida's voters have made their support for policies meant to encourage the spread of rooftop solar clear.
 In 2016 voters rejected the utility-driven "Amendment 1", which would have prohibited the subsidization of solar energy, and approved 'Amendment 4', which provided tax exemptions for rooftop solar customers.